Ronnie Hawkins: Early life

-With Helm's graduation from high school, he joined The Hawks and they went to Canada, where the group met success.
+With Helm's graduation from high school, he joined the Hawks and they went to Canada, where the group was successful.
 On April 13, 1959, they auditioned for Morris Levy, owner of Roulette Records in New York.
-Only four hours later, they entered the studio and recorded their first record tracks.
-Their first single, "Forty Days", was a barely disguised knockoff of Chuck Berry's "Thirty Days" with the song "Mary Lou" by Young Jessie on the B-side; it reached number 26 on the US pop charts, becoming Hawkins's biggest hit.
+Only four hours later, the band entered the studio and recorded their first tracks.
+The band's first single, "Forty Days", was a barely disguised derivative of Chuck Berry's "Thirty Days" with the song "Mary Lou" by Young Jessie on the B-side; it reached number 26 on the US pop charts, becoming Hawkins's biggest hit.